-Where a landlord has been successfully prosecuted, or a RRO has already been made in respect of housing benefit or universal credit, tenants can apply to the Residential Property Tribunal themselves for an RRO so that they can have some of their rent repaid.
+Where a landlord has been successfully prosecuted, or a RRO has already been made in respect of housing benefit or universal credit, contract-holders can apply to the Residential Property Tribunal themselves for a RRO so that they can have some of their rent repaid.
 If you want to do this contact the Residential Property Tribunal Wales.
-Any application by a tenant must be made within 12 months of any conviction or RRO and costs £155 (unless you are on certain income related benefits).
-The application form for a tenant to apply is here.
+Any application by a contract-holder must be made within 12 months of any conviction or RRO and costs £155 (unless you are on certain income related benefits).
+The application form for a contract-holder to apply is here.

 Restriction on eviction

-If you have an assured shorthold tenancy and your landlord :
+If you have a fixed term standard or periodic standard contract and your landlord :

 - is not registered, and